Multi-Tenancy in ASP.NET (SaaS Architecture) Application

 Save Changes

 The TenantManagementService found in Infrastructure/Multitenancy is responsible for tenant CRUD operations.
-The GetTenants method returns a full list of tenants for the client-side tables.
+The GetTenants method returns a list of tenants with full details for the client-side tables.

 The SaveTenant method creates a new tenant.
 When a new tenant is created, an admin user for that tenant is also created.
-When creating a tenant with an isolated database, the default database name and new tenant id will be combined to name the new database.
+When creating a tenant with an isolated database, the default database name and tenant id together will form the name of the new database.

-New tenant databases will use any pending migrations from ApplicationDbContext to generate their initial schema.
+New tenant databases will use any pending migrations from ApplicationDbContext to generate an initial schema.

 Handling Migrations